koithos/kimspect/README.md

 # You can also use the `--all-namespaces` flag to list images from all namespaces:
 kelper get images --all-namespaces

+### List images with a specific registry
+kelper get images --registry "docker.io" --namespace kube-system

+### List images with a specific registry in a Node
+kelper get pods --registry "quay.io" --node node-name

+### List all images with a specific registry
+kelper get pods --registry "quay.io" --all-namespaces
 ```

 Kelper displays information in a clean tabular format: